TW527E/GoodBots-for-GitHub/README.md

 │
 └── iplists/
     │
-    ├── ahrefsbot.ips
+    ├── github-actions.ips
-    │   IP-Addresses used by the AhrefsBot Crawler
+    │   IP-Addresses used by the GitHub Actions
     │
-    ├── applebot.ips
-    │   Apple doesn't publish its "AppleBot" Crawler IPs, so this list includes all Apple IPs →TODO: Find better solution │
-    ├── betteruptimebot.ips
+    ├── github-api.ips
-    │   IP-Addesses used by the BetterUptime Bot
+    │   IP-Addresses used by the GitHub API
     │
-    ├── bingbot.ips
+    ├── github-codespaces.ips
-    │   IP-Addesses used by the Bing Crawler
+    │   IP-Addresses used by the GitHub Codespaces
     │
-    ├── bunnycdn.ips
+    ├── github-copilot.ips
-    │   IP-Addesses used by the bunny.net CDN
+    │   IP-Addresses used by the GitHub Copilot
     │
-    ├── cloudflare.ips
+    ├── github-dependabot.ips
-    │   IP-Addesses used by the Cloudflare CDN
+    │   IP-Addresses used by the GitHub Dependabot
     │
-    ├── duckduckbot.ips
+    ├── github-git.ips
-    │   IP-Addesses used by the DuckDuckGo Crawler
+    │   IP-Addresses used by the GitHub Git
     │
-    ├── facebookbot.ips
+    ├── github-github_enterprise_importer.ips
-    │   IP-Addesses used by the Facebook Link-Preview Bot │
+    │   IP-Addresses used by the GitHub Enterprise Importer │
-    ├── freshpingbot.ips
+    ├── github-hooks.ips
-    │   IP-Addesses used by the Freshping Bot
+    │   IP-Addresses used by the GitHub Hooks
     │
-    ├── googlebot.ips
+    ├── github-importer.ips
-    │   IP-Addesses used by the Google Crawler
+    │   IP-Addresses used by the GitHub Importer
     │
-    ├── imagekit.ips
-    │   IP-Addesses used by the Imagekit.io Image Proxy │
-    ├── imgix.ips
+    ├── github-packages.ips
-    │   IP-Addesses used by the Imgix Image Proxy
+    │   IP-Addresses used by the GitHub Packages
     │
-    ├── internal.ips
+    ├── github-pages.ips
-    │   Internal IP-Addresses
+    │   IP-Addresses used by the GitHub Pages
     │
-    ├── marginalia.ips
+    └── github-web.ips
-    │   IP-Addresses used by the Marginalia Search Crawler │
+        IP-Addresses used by the GitHub Web
-    ├── mojeekbot.ips
-    │   IP-Addesses used by the Mojeek Crawler
-    │
-    ├── molliewebhook.ips
-    │   IP-Addesses used by Mollie to send out Webhooks │
-    ├── outageowl.ips
-    │   IP-Addesses used by the Outage Owl Bot
-    │
-    ├── pingdombot.ips
-    │   IP-Addesses used by the Pingdom Bot
-    │
-    ├── rssapi.ips
-    │   IP-Addesses used by the RSSAPI.net Feed parser │
-    ├── stripewebhook.ips
-    │   IP-Addesses used by Stripe to send out Webhooks │
-    ├── telegrambot.ips
-    │   IP-Addesses used by the Telegram Link-Preview Bot │
-    ├── twitterbot.ips
-    │   IP-Addesses used by the Twitter Link-Preview Bot │
-    ├── uptimerobot.ips
-    │   IP-Addesses used by UptimeRobot.com
-    │
-    └── webpagetestbot.ips
-        IP-Addesses used by Webpagetest.org

 ```